NicLandajo/comfyui-preview-image-monitor/README.md

 Donation links:
 https://buymeacoffee.com/nicolaslandajo
 #
-Future Ideas for the node:
+Future improvements and Ideas for the node:

 - A/B Comparison Tool: Directly compare two images or node outputs to quickly evaluate different prompts, seeds, or settings.